Ard3ny/ard3ny.github.io/_posts/2023-06-20-Quick-fix-sssd-apparmor-spam copy.md

 systemctl restart sssd
 ```

-### Refrence
+### Reference
 https://bgstack15.wordpress.com/2020/12/03/disable-apparmor-for-sssd/

 ## Cutting down the amount of information that is being sent

-The first thing you should do is to cut on the amount of internet traffic which needs to be sent and search through
+The first thing you should do is to cut on the amount of internet traffic that needs to be sent and search through

 What do you get from your ldapsearch request?